TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Numrows.rst

 :aspect:`Description`
    Select query for the operation.

-   The sub-property :ts:`selectFields` is overridden internally with :php:`count(*)`.
+   The sub-property :typoscript:`selectFields` is overridden internally with :php:`count(*)`.